-Minnesota allows a credit against the motor vehicle excise tax due at the time of vehicle registration for any sales, use, or excise tax paid on the vehicle to another state.
+Minnesota allows a credit against the sales tax on motor vehicles at the time of vehicle registration for any sales, use, or excise tax paid on the vehicle to another state.
 The credit is allowed only if the other state has a similar provision allowing a credit for excise taxes paid in Minnesota.